chybby/ldjam54/README.md

 Credits/sources

-Made for [Ludum Dare X](https://ldjam.com/events/ludum-dare/X/game-name) by X and Y.
+Made for [Ludum Dare 54](https://ldjam.com/events/ludum-dare/54/game-name) by Jelly and Dome.

 Made in Godot.
 All art, models and audio was made from scratch during the jam.